-If you do not see the new feature available in your Setting > Sharing, it will be available to you at a later time.
-Thank you for your patience.
+If you do not see the new feature available in your Setting > Sharing, you may have a special subscription setup.
+Contact firstname.lastname@example.org for assistance.

 Sharing your Teamup calendar

 With a Teamup calendar, you can share your calendar securely with an individual, a group, or even with the public.
 You always have centralized control of what is shared from your calendar, by choosing which sub-calendars to share and whether to include all event details.
 You also have control of what people can do with your calendar, by setting the level of access permission that each individual or group is given.

 Note: if you want to share an individual event, see this article.

 Let’s take a look at how it works.

 When you open your Teamup calendar with your administrator link, you can go to the calendar settings from a browser and manage the sharing options.
 Go to Settings > Sharing, and you’ll see this screen:

 - Add link

 Teamup registered users can be granted access to your calendar through their user account.
 You control which sub-calendars they can see, and what permissions they have.
 Teamup users have a globally synced calendar dashboard, which automatically syncs across devices and platforms when they are logged in.

 Note: each subscription level of Teamup allows a different number of users.
 The Basic (free) plan includes up to 8 users.
 The Plus plan includes up to 12 users.
 The Premium plan includes up to 50 users.
 On the paid plans, you can add additional users if needed.